Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 The exercise bike allows you to increase or decrease speed and resistance, allowing for continuous progress in your workouts.

-Not only can stationary bikes be used for aerobic exercise, but they can also aid with rehabilitation; research has found that stationary cycling can improve overall gait and postural control in older adults.
-In 2014, a study found that this was more the case for indoor cycling than for treadmill-running.
+Stationary bikes can also aid with rehabilitation; research has found that stationary cycling can improve overall gait and posture in older adults.
+In 2014, a study found that this was more true for indoor cycling than for treadmill-running.

 Cons of stationary bikes